Sorrow446/TOWER-RECORDS-MUSIC-Downloader/README.md

 |outPath|Where to download to.
 Path will be made if it doesn't already exist.
 |trackTemplate|Track filename naming template.
 Vars: album, albumArtist, artist, title, track, trackPad, trackTotal, year.
 |lyrics|Get lyrics if available.
+|recochokuAccount|Set to true if your account is a Recochoku one.

 # Usage
 Args take priority over the config file.